 Have you ever noticed a link between your IBS symptoms and worry?

-When you are feeling anxious, or upset, are your symptoms worse?
+When you worry, or you’re feeling anxious and upset, are your symptoms worse?

 I didn’t see this for a long time.